vincere-mori/vincere-mori/README.md

 For any development inquiries, freelance projects, or just to chat about tech, feel free to reach out to me directly on **[Telegram](https://t.me/vincere_morii)** or **[VK](https://vk.com/vincere_morii)**.

-If my open-source work or roadmaps have helped you out, you can support my coffee addiction here:
+If my open-source work or roadmaps have helped you out, you can support my tea addiction here:
 <p>
   <a href="https://boosty.to/jsu/donate">
     <img src="https://img.shields.io/badge/Boosty-F15F2C?style=for-the-badge&logo=boosty&logoColor=white" />